lili0824/lili/cv.md

 `2018`
 *Invited speaker*; ‘Using Computer Simulation in Artifact Orientation Analysis’, Report from the Field Program, Institute of Vertebrate Paleontology and Paleoanthropology, Chinese Academy of Sciences, China.

+## Conference Panels – Organizer or Discussant Roles

+`2020`
+*Organizer*; Meeting StEvE 2020, University of Tübingen, virtual.

+`2020`
+*Organizer*; The New Methodologies in Primate Archaeology Workshop, University of Tübingen, Tübingen, DE.

 ## Languages
 Chinese: native<br />
 English: fluent